top of page

 Arrangements for Our Veterans!

-Spring is coming!
-These beautiful arrangements provide some spring cheer for those attending the Veteran’s Breakfast at the Hopkinton Senior Center.
-A lovely volunteer effort by our Club volunteers Nancy, Ann, Judy, Merylyn, and Sue.
+These beautiful arrangements provide a cheery note for those attending the Veteran’s Breakfast at the Hopkinton Senior Center.
+Merylyn, Mary, Sue, Ann C. and Judy.
 Each month, September through June, club members provide floral arrangements to decorate the tables at the Senior Center for their Veteran's breakfast.

 What We Do